Jon-D-Smith/toy-problems/README.md

 This method reverses strings (Letters, punctuations, and spaces) without using the built in ".reverse()" method.
 It does this by looping through a string, then "unshifting" each letter to a new arr variable.
 Once every letter is set, I join them back into a full string.

+fizzBuzz.js:

+This method runs through the numbers 1-100.
+Whenever a number is divisible by 3 it returns "fizz", When a number is divisible by 5 it returns "buzz", and when it is divisible by both, it returns "fizzbuzz".

 *Running this program locally will require node.js to be installed to your machine.